YorkDevelopers/venimus/docs/APIs_for_GroupMembers.md

 ### Business Rules

 * The user must be either a sysadmin administrator or an administrator of the group to delete the event.
-[NEEDS TEST]

 * 204 is returned if event is successfully deleted.

-* 204 is returned if event does not exist.
-[NEEDS TEST]
+* 204 is returned if the event does not exist.

+* 404 is returned if the group does not exist.

 * An event cannot be delete if it has already taken place.
 [NEEDS TEST]